 In the early 1990s, I struggled to escape from a stressful corporate job that left me with depression and growing physical problems.
 I began journaling in earnest during these years and often wrote pages daily.
 I had no particular aim in mind other than to vent and wring my hands, so to speak, about how horrible my job was and how I felt stuck there—not a very healthy strategy, but I didn’t know any better then.
 Fortunately, in early 1994, I liberated myself to become a freelance writer, which I continued doing successfully until 2011.
 I continued journaling occasionally while learning more effective, healthier ways to do it, often guided by Kathleen Adams’ Journal to the Self: Twenty-two Paths to Personal Growth and other journaling books.

 Yet not until early 2004 did I first experience how truly restorative and therapeutic journaling can be.
 Exactly nine months after my marriage to Ken, a hit-and-run driver left him with a serious traumatic brain injury.
 Instantly, I became his caregiver—a task I lovingly accepted but which eventually left me diagnosed with secondary traumatic stress (cousin to post-traumatic stress).
+If you would like to hear me talk about this experience, you can listen here to my Story Corps Evansville recording.

 The day after the accident, I knew I needed a safe, nonjudgmental place to release my thoughts and feelings, and instinctively I turned once again to journaling, often several times a day.
 In those pages, I could simply pour out whatever I needed to release and express—fear, panic, questions, anger, and love—as well as keeping track of what was happening to Ken and to me.
 The counselor who diagnosed me with secondary traumatic stress said to keep writing—it was good for me, she said.
 So I did, and it was.
 As Ken very slowly returned mostly to his old self, eventually I was able to celebrate more often in my journal.